Mater Dei High School (Evansville, Indiana)

 Mater Dei High School or Evansville Mater Dei High School is a private Catholic high school on the west side of Evansville, Indiana, constructed in 1949.
 It is one of two Catholic high schools that serve the students of Vanderburgh, Posey, Gibson, and Warrick counties as part of the Roman Catholic Diocese of Evansville.

 History

-Timothy Dickel was the principal from 2007 until 2010, and then president from 2010 until he announced a resignation in 2019.
+Timothy Dickel started teaching at the school in 2004.
+He was the principal from 2007 until 2010, and then president from 2010, until he announced a resignation in 2019.